PhureephatS/PhureephatS.github.io/README.md

-<h2> Biography </h2>

-Mr. Phureephat Sottiratanapan currently are studying in Cybersecurity at Mahanakorn University of Technology.
+.
+Mr. Phureephat Sottiratanapan currently Studying a master's degree in cyber security, Mahanakorn University of Technology